Paleo Bacon Broccoli Salad with Avocado Dressing (AIP)

 How to Make a Broccoli Salad Without Mayonnaise

-There are quite a few ways to make a mayo-free broccoli salad but a lot of them aren't dairy-free nut/seed-free, or AIP compliant.
+There are quite a few ways to make a mayo-free broccoli salad dressing but a lot of them aren't dairy-free nut/seed-free, or AIP compliant.

-For example, if you search "no mayo broccoli salad" on Google, many of the recipes use some sort of yogurt base, some use mustard (made from a seed, so not compliant), others use tahini (made from seeds, so also not compliant).
+For example, if you search "no mayo broccoli salad" on Google, many of the recipes use some sort of yogurt base, some use mustard (made from a seed, so not compliant), and others use tahini (made from seeds, so also not compliant).

 The key to making this salad AIP compliant is finding a sauce base that is thick and creamy.
 It also needs to have a neutral enough flavor that you can add most of the typical broccoli salad dressing ingredients and get a comparable end result.